TTLabs/EvaporateJS/README.md

                 }
             ]
         }

+    If you configure the uploader to enable the S3 existence check optimization (configuration option `allowS3ExistenceOptimization`), then the bucket object policy statement (the second statement in the above example) should add the `s3:GetObject` action.
+Your security policies can help guide you in whether you want to enable this optimization or not.

+    Here is an example of the bucket object policy statement that includes the required action:

+         {
+                "Sid": "",
+                "Effect": "Allow",
+                "Principal": {
+                    "AWS": "arn:aws:iam::6681765859115:user/me"
+                },
+                "Action": [
+                    "s3:AbortMultipartUpload",
+                    "s3:ListMultipartUploadParts",
+                    "s3:GetObject",
+                    "s3:PutObject"
+                ],
+                "Resource": "arn:aws:s3:::mybucket/*"
+            }

 4. Setup a signing handler on your application server (see `signer_example.py`).
 This handler will create a signature for your multipart request that is sent to S3.
 This handler will be contacted via AJAX on your site by evaporate.js.
 You can monitor these requests by running the sample app locally and using the Chrome Web inspector.